pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

   ![Screenshot showing the New Relic landing page.](../../../images/integrations/newrelic/new-relic-get-started.png)

-1. Agree to the New Relic terms of service to access the data for your site:
+1. Agree to the New Relic Terms of Service to access the data for your site:

   ![Screenshot of the New Relic APM dashboard.](../../../images/integrations/newrelic/new-relic-apm-dash.png)